vardaasen/markravinet.github.io/exercise_1_reference.md

 -w full_site.windowed.weir.fst -o fst_plot.pdf
 ```

 If you want to know more about the options, run `Rscript fst_plotter.R -h`.
-This should produce a nice genome-wide _F_~ST~ plot as a pdf for you to look at.
+This should produce a nice genome-wide _F_<sub>ST</sub> plot as a pdf for you to look at.
 Again, feel free to look at the mechanics of the `fst_plotter.R` script using `less` or `nano`.
 I'm happy to answer questions on it for those interested.

+So that's it for the first exercise!
+If you would like to learn more about the study system we looked at here, you can find out more in the two papers by [Kusukabe _et al._ (2016)](http://onlinelibrary.wiley.com/doi/10.1111/mec.13875/full) and [Ishikawa _et al._ (2017)](http://onlinelibrary.wiley.com/doi/10.1111/evo.13175/abstract) where this data was actually used!

 ---